High-valent iron

-High-valent iron commonly denotes compounds and intermediates in which iron is found in a formal oxidation state > +3 that show a number of bonds > 6 with a coordination number ≤ 6.
+High-valent iron commonly denotes compounds and intermediates in which iron is found in a formal oxidation state greater than +3 that show a number of bonds above 6 with a coordination number no more than 6.
 The ferrate(VI) ion [FeO_{4}]^{2−} was the first structure in this class synthesized.
 The synthetic compounds discussed below contain highly oxidized iron in general, as the concepts are closely related.

 Oxoiron compounds

 Oxoferryl species are common examples of high-valent iron complexes.
 Such compounds are prepared by oxidation of ferrous complexes with iodosobenzene: